 6 ways to get fit in the great outdoors

-If the long winter lockdown has left you feeling a bit unfit and lethargic, exercise in the fresh air is a great way to re-energise.
-Now that the weather is improving and Covid-19 rules allow group exercise outdoors, there are lots more options.
+If a long and cold winter has left you feeling a bit unfit and lethargic, exercise in the fresh air is a great way to re-energise.
+Now that the weather is improving and days are getting longer, there are lots more options.
 So why not get out there and try a new activity or sport?

 Outdoor exercise benefits